JoseACortes/USDASpring2025/Diagnostic/presentation/transcript.md

 ## Prediction

-*The peak areas are correlated to the carbon content of the soil, and the outermost values are used as the training data for linear regression in a final prediction, which implies this method is accurate within a fraction of a percentage.*
+*The peak areas are correlated to the carbon content of the soil, and the outermost values are used as the training data for linear regression in a final prediction, with a Mean Squared Error below 10 to the negative fifth  which implies this method is accurate within a fraction of a percentage.*

 ## Limitations

-Peak and Baseline based methods are difficult to generalize to other elements, for every element you have to pick a new window, some elements have overlapping windows which mix characteristic signals.
+*Peak and Baseline based methods are difficult to generalize to other elements, for every element you have to pick a new window, some elements have overlapping windows which mix characteristic signals.*

 # Paper Review